emilyncosta/UFRJ_Public_PhDEmilyn/docs/ReadMe.md

 ## ToDos

-- Link all relevant videos / sites
+[ ] Convert the OVA image from Dr. Joao to a Vagrant Box

-- Write the usage introduction for the scripts using AsciidoctorFX
+[ ] Link all relevant videos / sites

-- Upload the virtualbox image to public hosting site
+[ ] Write the usage introduction for the scripts using AsciidoctorFX

-- First preference is for
+[ ] Upload the virtualbox image to public hosting site

-   -> ammonite scripts and nextflow
+[ ] First preference is for

-- Convert/chunk the script to
+   - ammonite scripts and nextflow

-   -> ammonite script
+[ ] Convert/chunk the script to
-   -> jRuby
+   - ammonite script
-   -> NextFlow
+   - jRuby
-   -> Powershell
+   - NextFlow
-   -> Golang
+   - Powershell

-- Drive the virtualbox image headless and publish the image on vagrant hub
+   - Golang

-- Convert the OVA image from Dr. Joao to a Vagrant Box
+[ ] Drive the virtualbox image headless and publish the image on vagrant hub